Permanent Magnetic Synchronous Motors

 Disadvantages

-The main disadvantages of permanent magnet synchronous motors are:
+Despite their benefits, the main disadvantages of permanent magnet synchronous motors are:

 Applications of Permanent Magnetic Synchronous Motors